RaoHai/is-uglified/README.md

 ## How?

 We use `Mean Identify Length` measure.
-For one handwriting javascript file, the average length of identifiers `MUST` bigger than it in an uglified javascript file.
+For one handwriting javascript file, the average length of identifiers `MUST` bigger than it of an uglified one.

 E.g.,